be_ixf;ym_202404 d_27; ct_50

 Why Businesses (Borrowers) Are Turning to These Alternative Lenders

 Because these lenders are often asset managers with access to flexible capital, they can often conclude deals with greater speed, and the borrower has a greater assurance of the deal being completed.
-A recent article in the National Law Review posited that “Today is arguably a golden era for this asset class, as the traditional banks, battered by the financial crisis and subsequent increased regulation, have progressively shied away from certain types of risk and been forced to operate without the flexibility over terms and capital structuring offered by private credit.
+An article in the National Law Review posited that “Today is arguably a golden era for this asset class, as the traditional banks, battered by the financial crisis and subsequent increased regulation, have progressively shied away from certain types of risk and been forced to operate without the flexibility over terms and capital structuring offered by private credit.
 Contrastingly, private credit managers have become more sophisticated, as they are able to participate in a wide variety of complex structures and less traditional business types, offering flexibility on terms, and greater speed of execution and pricing.”

 To Lend Well Requires Very Specific (Manager) Skills